paulmillar/ror-utils/map-to-rdf/README.md

 [`grid-ontology-v1.ttl`](https://github.com/paulmillar/ror-utils/blob/main/map-to-rdf/grid-ontology-v1.ttl),
 which contains the same information but is serialised as Turtle.
 You may find this version easier to read.

+Over time, ROR have modified their schema to include new ideas and relationships.
+To keep up, the original grid-ontology has been updated.
+This updated version is available as `grid-ontology-v1.1.ttl`.

 ## How to map the JSON data.